Medical Informatics, Bachelor of Science

 🌍 Language of Instruction German

-📖 Course contents E-Health, Introduction to Programming with Python, Medical for Non-Medical Professionals, Introduction to Scientific Work for IT and Engineering, Object-Oriented and Functional Programming with Python, Introduction to Computer Science, Medical Data Management and Documentation, Operating Systems, Computer Networks and Distributed Systems, Introduction to Data Protection and IT Security, Project: Medical Data Management and Documentation, Object-Oriented Programming with C++, Fundamentals of Software Engineering, Fundamentals of Mathematics, Artificial Intelligence in Healthcare, Statistical Computing, Project: General Programming with C/C++, Applied Medical Informatics, Medical Technology Standards: Significance and Application, Data Modeling and Database Systems, Digital Transformation and Ethics in Healthcare, Seminar: Digital Transformation and Ethics in Healthcare, Project: GUI Programming with QT, Image Processing in Medicine, Project: Image Processing in Medicine, Artificial Intelligence, Data Analytics and Big Data, Fundamentals of Physics, Introduction to Robotics, Introduction to Hospital Management, IT Service Management, Programming Web Application Interfaces, Practical Project: Medical Informatics 1, 2, 3
+📖 Course contents Practice Project: Medical Informatics 1, Anatomy and Physiology, Project: Object-oriented and Functional Programming with Python, E-Health, Introduction to Programming with Python, Medicine for Non-Medical Professionals I, Introduction to Scientific Work for IT and Technology, Practice Project: Medical Informatics 2, IT Infrastructure, Project: Medical Data Management and Documentation, Introduction to Computer Science, Medical Data Management and Documentation, Operating Systems, Computer Networks and Distributed Systems, Introduction to Data Protection and IT Security, Object-oriented Programming with C++, Fundamentals of Software Engineering, Fundamentals of Mathematics, Artificial Intelligence in Healthcare, Statistics, Project: General Programming with C/C++, Fundamentals of Applied Medical Informatics, Medical Technology Standards: Significance and Application, Data Modeling and Database Systems, Digital Transformation and Ethics in Healthcare, Seminar: Digital Transformation and Ethics in Healthcare, Project: GUI Programming with QT, Image Processing in Medicine, Project: Image Processing in Medicine, Project: Data Mart Creation in SQL, Bachelor Thesis

-📚 Electives Advanced Technologies, Medical Technology, IT Management in Hospitals, Artificial Intelligence, Cyber Security, Project Management, Mobile Software Development
+📚 Electives Advanced Technologies, IT Management in the hospital, Artificial Intelligence, Cyber Security, Project Management, Mobile Software Development, Data Analytics, Digital Transformation, IT Security Architectures, Quality Management

 ✅ ZFU Approval The Central State Office for Distance Learning (ZFU) has approved the course Medical Informatics under the number 1168624.